Rohitkanyal/Rohitkanyal/README.md

-My Name is Rohit Kanyal
-I am FullStack WebDeveloper
-I created My online portfolio which is https://rohitkanyalportfolio.netlify.app/ I Working on React and Angular
-I also created To do list on Angular
-I am Frontend Developre first
-Than back end developer
-I bring best of my self in team setting.

-My first programming Language is python second programming language is html/css
-I also work on different application like pycharm, Intelij, VScode, sublimeText, AtomEditor.
-I am good in term of problem solving skills
-I am a logical thinker
-I work in win-win condition to all level of problems
-I can work 24/7
-Ping me if you need to hire me on my linked https://www.linkedin.com/in/rohit-kanyal/

-To know more about me you can browse my portfolio like my Articles my course my fitness routine. pretty much my lifestyle "become a better version of myself" is my motto.
-Adding to all of this I love to take challange and do out of the box thing on daily basis, if your looking for such person Just contact me on my cell number +91 9975863035
-Happy to recevie your any request or challege
-Just call and say github challange. thal all for all my readers happy coding!!
+About Me:
+My name is Rohit Kanyal and I am a Full Stack Web Developer.
+I have a passion for creating beautiful and functional websites using React and Angular.
+My online portfolio, located at https://rohitkanyalportfolio.netlify.app/, showcases some of my best work and demonstrates my skills as a Frontend Developer.

+My journey in programming began with Python and I am proficient in HTML/CSS.
+I have experience working with different development environments such as PyCharm, Intelij, Visual Studio Code, Sublime Text, and Atom Editor.
+I pride myself on my problem-solving skills, logical thinking, and ability to work in a team setting.
+I am a hard worker and am always ready to tackle any challenge, 24/7.

+I am dedicated to becoming a better version of myself, both professionally and personally.
+My motto is to continuously grow and improve, and this is reflected in my portfolio, where you can find articles about my courses, fitness routines, and lifestyle.

+If you are looking for a developer who is passionate about taking on challenges and delivering creative solutions, please feel free to reach out to me on my LinkedIn profile at https://www.linkedin.com/in/rohit-kanyal/ or by calling me at +91 9975863035.
+I am always happy to receive new requests and challenges, so just call and say "GitHub Challenge".

+Thank you for reading, and happy coding!